I Faked Being Engaged for the Discounts

 I’m not someone who would ordinarily embrace faking her marital status, but I am someone who is a big fan of group exercise classes — and at around $35 (or more) per session, those barre and spin workouts aren’t cheap.
 So, when I learned that many of these expensive gyms offer discounted monthly packages to brides hoping to get in shape for their wedding day, I did what any logical and frugal exercise fiend would do: I bought a $15 fake engagement ring online, made myself a wedding website, and signed up for a three-month bridal workout package at my favorite barre studio.
 I kept it up for 90 days.
 And you know what I learned through my experience of fake betrothment?
 Being engaged is amazing; when you’re a bride-to-be, the world rolls out the red carpet for you.

 First, the discounts.
 There are so many discounts for brides.
-There are discounted spa packages; there are discounts and free gifts just for signing up for wedding registries at certain stores (for instance, Crate and Barrel gives you free stemless wine glasses in an embroidered linen bag, while Bloomingdale’s gives you 20 percent off of a ton of items, including clothes and jewelry).
+There are discounted spa packages; there are discounts and free gifts just for signing up for wedding registries at certain stores (for instance, Crate & Barrel gives you free stemless wineglasses in an embroidered linen bag, while Bloomingdale’s gives you 20 percent off of a ton of items, including clothes and jewelry).
 There are also countless exercise classes, from spin classes to boot camps, and barre classes.
 I emailed my go-to barre studio, and told them I was getting married and that I wanted to sign up for their bridal package.
 They immediately knocked off about $100 from my membership for three months, and the next day I was tucking and lunging my way to a fake bridal body.

 When I arrived at the studio on the first day of my bridal package, a woman congratulated me and eagerly began asking me about my wedding.
 At first, it felt like an interrogation — When are you getting married?
 Where are you getting married?
 How’s planning going? — until I realized that, no, she was actually just being nice, a phenomenon I’m not used to in New York.
 As it turns out, once you’ve got a ring on your finger, people are simply nicer to you in general.
 One day when I was shopping, a saleswoman and I made small talk until an awkward silence hit.
 Then, noticing my ring, she asked how I got engaged — I stole a friend’s story of getting proposed to over a cheese plate — and the conversation easily transitioned to cheese and how much we both love cheese and what sort of cheese we loved and, bam, that awkward silence was no more.